-The increased rate is applicable to certain foreign shareholders mentioned in a list approved by the Portuguese Government unless EU/EEA Member State subject to administrative cooperation on a tax matter or third country with a tax treaty in force with Portugal with tax exchange of information provision.
+The increased rate is applicable to certain foreign shareholders

+The 10% rate is not applicable when shareholders are deemed residents in a blacklisted jurisdiction mentioned in a list approved by the Portuguese Government unless an EU/EEA Member State subject to administrative cooperation on a tax matter or third country with a tax treaty in force with Portugal with tax exchange of information provision.
+Likewise, the reduced 10% rate does not apply in the case of income payable or made available to omnibus accounts held on account of undisclosed third parties.
 In those cases, a 35% rate is due on distributions and a 25% or 28% on capital gains derived by corporate or individual shareholders.

-The 10% reduced rate will also not be applicable in the case beneficiaries are non-resident entities either directly or indirectly held in more than 25% by Portuguese residents (individuals or entities).
-In those cases, those non-resident entities are taxed as being resident entities (see domestic rates above).
+The 10% reduced rate will also not be applicable in the case of non-resident beneficiaries directly or indirectly held, in more than 25%, by Portuguese residents (individuals or entities), except when such non-resident shareholders are residents, for tax purposes, in an EU Member State, in a Member State of the European Economic Area ('EEA') provided that, in this case, such EEA Member State is subject to administrative cooperation obligations in the field of taxation equivalent to those in force in the EU, or in a country with which Portugal has a double tax treaty in force.